kristinslevine/Capstone-Group4-Kristin-Levine/README.md

 Group-Proposal -- contains origninal proposal and the file of weekly progress reports

-Technical-Paper -- contains technical paper and copy of emailed receipt
+Technical-Paper -- contains technical paper (pdf) and copy of emailed receipt